hydephp/hyde/README.md

 #### Watch: Watching files for changes

-Hyde has a realtime compiler that watches your files for changes and rebuilds the site on the fly.
+Hyde has a real-time compiler that watches your files for changes and rebuilds the site on the fly.
-> Currently, all pages are rebuilt, but in a future update only the affected files will be rebuilt.
+> Currently, all pages are rebuilt, but in a future update, only the affected files will be rebuilt.

-The realtime viewer also uses Browsersync which starts a local web server and automatically refreshes your pages once they are changed.
+The real-time viewer also uses Browsersync which starts a local web server and automatically refreshes your pages once they are changed.

 **To start the preview run**
 ```bash